devinit/ddw-analyst-ui/core/docs/API.md

         ]
 }

+Note the last column (in the select step) is an integer, which represents the id of the sub-query.
+The qub-query can be in any position as the user so wishes <br>

-Creating a sub-query that uses the EXISTS operator
+Using a sub-query that uses the EXISTS operator <br>

 {
     "name":"Sub-query Select",